Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer

 We emphasize that $\widetilde{Q}$ plays the same role as $Q$ value in Q-learning in that it incorporates future information (and no past information) and is used as the metric for determining the optimal actions.

 In the works on classical Q-learning \cite{qlearning} and deep Q-learning \cite{DQN,dueling,doubledqn}, the target for $Q(s_t,a_t)$ is computed based on the temporal difference estimation with bootstrapping, which can cause high biases as already mentioned.
 Instead, the $\widetilde{Q}$ defined in (\ref{equ:qhat}) can be computed directly based on Monte-Carlo estimation, which is unbiased.
-This turns out to be a second crucial advantage.
+This is another crucial advantage of the proposed approach.

-We do note that Q-Learning is not originally designed to work with Monte-Carlo estimation.
-The above unconventional algorithm design, when used in conjunction with \emph{experience replay} for deep reinforcement learning, does give rise to one slight technical difficulty: each time the $\widetilde{Q}$ is updated, it corresponds to the policy evaluation of a slightly older version of policy (following which the samples are collected to run Monte-Carlo sampling).
+We note that Q-Learning is not originally designed to work with Monte-Carlo estimation.
+The above unconventional algorithm design, when used in conjunction with \emph{experience replay} for deep reinforcement learning, does give rise to one slight technical difficulty: each time the $\widetilde{Q}$ is updated, it corresponds to the policy evaluation of a slightly older version of policy (from which the samples are collected for Monte-Carlo estimation).
 In the next section, we provide a variation to the experience replay technique to address this difficulty.